earthlab/neon-veg/README.md

 -	purrr
 -	broom

+The Woody Vegetation Structure data product is delivered in a series of data tables.
+The "mapping and tagging" table contains tree stem locations.
+The "apparent individual" table contains structural measurements of individual plants.
+Multiple folders of each kind of data table exist at each NEON site.
+To combine these data into a single set of data tables, NEON provides the *stackByTable* function within the [neonUtilities](https://github.com/NEONScience/NEON-utilities/tree/master/neonUtilities) package.

+To install the neonUtilities package:

+''' r
+devtools::sinstall_github("NEONScience/NEON-utilities/neonDataStackR", dependencies=TRUE)
+'''

 Individual tree stems are recorded using distance and azimuth from a subplot reference point.
 To derive stem location in UTM coordinates, pull geolocation data for the sampling plots using the [geoNEON](https://github.com/NEONScience/NEON-geolocation/tree/master/geoNEON) package.

 To install the geoNEON package: